sumandhamala/Git-documentations/Git_Github_TipsTrick.md

     - git branch -D/d <branch_name> (-d will give warning that the branch is not fully merged so use -D)
     - git push origin --delete <branch_name>
     - git commit --ammend --no-edit
+    - git checkout <commit token from git log>: to go back intime and see previous commit.
+    - git pull origin master: to pull the Gthub repo master branch to the local computer to sync between them else will be trouble.
   ```